yard

 Composting is basically free fertilizer that you make in your own yard.
 It turns kitchen scraps and yard debris into dark, crumbly material that feeds soil life and your plants.
 You do not need special bins or fancy gadgets to get real results.

 Once you get a basic system going, compost helps everything from raised veggie beds to foundation shrubs.
-It works in zones 3 through 11, in tiny city yards and wide rural lots.
+It works in zones 3 through 11; the same basic system fits tiny city yards and wide rural lots.
 This guide focuses on the real, practical benefits so you can decide how composting fits into your garden.

 compostHow Composting Works In Plain English